Building Enterprise SSO for my multi-tenant SaaS AI Agent platform

 When a user belongs to multiple groups that map to different roles:

-• **highest_privilege**: Only the most powerful role is assigned.
+• **lowest_privilege**: Only the lowest role is assigned.
 Safest option — prevents accidental privilege stacking and lockout.

 • **merge**: All matched roles are assigned.
 Use when users genuinely need permissions from multiple groups.